-No. As a program offered by Bellevue School District Virtual Academy, the academy is tuition free.
-Students are issued a District laptop to access their online learning platform and there are no additional fees involved.
+No. As a program offered by Bellevue School District, the Virtual Academy is tuition free.
+Students access their online learning platform with a District supplied laptop.
+There are no additional fees.

 How much time do students have to spend each day interacting with the computer to stay on track in courses?